DazzlingFugu/ember-cli-embedded/README.md

   embedded: {
     delegateStart: true,
     config: { // `config` is optional
-      //Add anything you want as default values
+      // Default values for the config passed at boot }
   }
-  }
 ```

-For compatibility reasons, as long as the value for `embedded` is truthy, your app will hold
+> For compatibility reasons, as long as the value for `embedded` is truthy, your app will hold
 until you start it.
 This behaviour will be removed in future versions.
 Please stick to the config format above.